-Activity diagrams are one of the Behavioral Unified Modeling Language diagrams and allow a modeler to describe the sequence of behaviors including how they start, what work is performed and decisions that change the flow and the way the process ends.
-They are a useful alternative to using other diagrams such as Flow Charts and Business Process diagrams.
+Activity diagrams are one of the Behavioral Unified Modeling Language diagrams.
+They allow you to describe the sequence of behaviors, including how they start, what work is performed and how decisions change the flow and the way the process ends.
+They are a useful alternative to using other diagrams, such as Flow Charts and Business Process diagrams.
 The syntax of Activity diagrams when Actions and Pins are used can be drawn at the execution level and to express detailed system semantics.